 “Load her up,” the tech said as the coroners brought in the next one.
 They did as they were told and brought the corpse in.
 Rigor mortis made it seem like she halfway levitated.
 They set her on the metal slab and left without a word.

 “Alright.
 You get this one,” the tech, his name tag read Kyle, handed the wad of cords to Jason who also wore the standard white jumpsuit and orange gloves.
 Jason kept his mask on while Kyle left his on a hook by the door.
-The small room was filled with the table, which looked to be supported by a tree of wires and was now occupied by a corpse, and a wall of screens that displayed everything from prime cognitive function to the time of day and weather (even though they were several stories underground and on an “uninhabited” planet).
+The small room was filled with the table, which looked to be supported by a tree of wires and was now occupied by the corpse, and a wall of screens that displayed everything from prime cognitive function to the time of day and weather (even though they were several stories underground and on an “uninhabited” planet).